changeprasant/Jedis/Getting-started.md

 # Installing Jedis
 In order to have Jedis as a dependency in your application you can:
 ## Use the jar files
-download the [jedis jar](https://github.com/xetorthio/jedis/archives/master) and the [Apache Commons dependency](http://commons.apache.org/pool/download_pool.cgi).
+download the [latest jedis jar at search.maven.org](http://search.maven.org/#artifactdetails%7Credis.clients%7Cjedis%7C2.4.2%7Cjar) and the [Apache Commons Pool 2  2.0 dependency](http://search.maven.org/#artifactdetails%7Corg.apache.commons%7Ccommons-pool2%7C2.0%7Cjar).
-Import  org.apache.commons.pool.impl.GenericObjectPool and GenericObjectPool.Config.

 ## build from source
 This gives you the most recent version.